Authors A to E

 Mockingbird Passing: Closeted Traditions and Sexual Curiosities.
 University of Tennessee, 2011.

 The Myth of Persephone in Girl’s Fantasy Literature.
 Routledge, 2011.

 - Prof. Linda Bosniak (distinguished professor, law).

 The Citizen and the Alien: Dilemmas of Contemporary Membership.
 Second Printing, First Paperback Printing ed.
 Princeton University Press, 2008.

 Scholarly Resources for Children and Childhood Studies : A Research Guide and Annotated Bibliography.
 Scarecrow Press, 2007.

 The Myth of Sacred Prostitution in Antiquity.
 New York: Cambridge University Press, 2008.

-- Dr. Gail A. Caputo (associate professor, criminal justice).
+- Dr. Gail A. Caputo (professor, criminal justice).

 Out in the Storm: Drug-Addicted Women Living as Shoplifters and Sex Workers.
 Northeastern Series on Gender, Crime, and Law.
 Northeastern University Press; Published by University Press of New England, 2008.